mdtausifiqbal/fcc/README.md

-# fcc
+# FreeCodeCamp Projects
-FreeCodeCamp Projects Repository
+This is repository for FreeCodeCamp Projects